rbms-bsc/DCRMR/_pages/Ppdm/Name-of-manufacturer.md

 ## 4.223.3 General rule

-<a name="4.223.3.1">4.223.3.1</a> Transcribe the names of printers and other manufacturers,  together with any associated words or phrases, including addresses, as part of this element when appropriate.
-In general, do not omit levels in corporate hierarchy.
+<a name="4.223.3.1">4.223.3.1</a> Transcribe the names of printers and other manufacturers as part of this element when appropriate.

 >Example:
 ><CITE>printed at the Patriot Office, Arcade, Lowther Street</CITE>